 In order to apply for Russian visa, you need to bring your passport (valid 6 months after the visa expiry date), filled application (can be filled at the travel agency), 1 passport size photo, travel insurance for the whole period of travel (also possible to buy at the travel agency).
 Normal application time is min 2 weeks before the trip.

-Tallinn and St Petersburg train departure time is 16:51 and arrival time in St Petersburg Moskovski station is 23:54.
+Tallinn and St Petersburg train departure time is 16:00 and arrival time in St Petersburg Moskovski station is 23:58 (during winter months).
 The good news is the location is very central and it is easy to reach most guesthouses and hostels by foot.
+Traveling in winter?
+Have a look at this St. Petersburg in November guide as well as Alternative guide for fun weekend without museums!

 In the middle of your trip you would be crossing Estonian-Russian border, but you don’t need to exit the train for passport check – border patrol will board the train and do the check themselves.
 Compared to bus option, the train journey is much more pleasant and relaxing, as you get to stretch your legs, move around the train or have a meal at the restaurant on board.